bugsnag/bugsnag-python/example/bottle/README.md

-# Bugsnag Flask demo
+# Bugsnag Bottle demo

-This Flask application demonstrates how to use Bugsnag with the Flask web framework for Python.
+This Bottle application demonstrates how to use Bugsnag with the Bottle web framework for Python.

 ## Setup